Deciding to feed our dogs naturally was a tough choice. There are a few things to consider before making this commitment.

 If you are considering feeding raw, be sure to check out Rebekah at My Rotten Dogs for some great tips.

 Feeding naturally may not be the right decision for you and your pooch and it is okay!
 As mentioned above, it’s really not for everyone.
 When we were living in our motor home while re-building our house, I didn’t have the food storage space or the food prep space to feed naturally, so we went back to a grain-free dog food for about a year.
 (Yes, they almost immediately had bloating from eating processed foods.
 However, all we can do is the best we can at that time!)

 You can feed kibble and still give your dog healthy foods on occasion.
 Here’s three great ways to add fresh food to their current diet:

 - Use small bite size pieces of fruits and vegetables for training treats.
 Be sure to feed only safe foods for dogs.

 - Crack an egg (with the shell) over their food once a day to once a week.
-They will have softer, shinier coats.
 The shell is a great source of calcium and their coats will be shiny and soft.